Stettbach School, Secondary School, Esther + Rudolf Guyer, Zurich, 1964-1967,© Karin Bürki/Heartbrut, Swiss Brutalism. Explore more on Heartbrut.com

 Classe Corbusier

-For the young architects Esther and Rudolf Guyer, Stettbach was their first win in a school competition.
-More importantly, it was a great opportunity for them to deepen their love of Le Corbusier.
-The Guyers essentially packed his design for La Tourette Monastery into their suitcase and adapted it for the Schwamendingen district on the outskirts of Zurich.
+Stettbach was the first school building competition won by Esther and Rudolf Guyer.
+More importantly, it was an opportunity for the young architects to deepen their love for Le Corbusier.
+The Guyers packed his design for the La Tourette monastery in France in their suitcases and adapted it for the Schwamendingen district on the outskirts of Zurich.

 Stettbach School, Secondary School, Esther + Rudolf Guyer, Zurich, 1964-1967,© Karin Bürki/Heartbrut, Swiss Brutalism.
 Explore more on Heartbrut.com